axibase/atsd-api-test/STYLEGUIDE.md

 ### 6.6 Multiple assertions in tests: allowed

-Prefer several checks on the same object over splitting the methods and writing more configuration.
+Prefer several checks on the same object to splitting the methods and writing more configuration.

 * :heavy_check_mark: **GOOD**